How do I start a divorce?

 Who gets the dog in a divorce?

+Pets are very much a part of the family, although they are regarded in the same category as personal belongings and household items by the law.
 When it comes down to deciding who keeps the dog, consideration will be given to who bought the dog, who the dog is registered to and who maintained the dog financially throughout the marriage.

 If you cannot reach an agreement between you, you should seek legal advice or consider mediation.
 The Court may (probably reluctantly) decide who will keep the pet within a financial settlement however litigation is expensive and time consuming so this should always be the last resort.
+If you have been successful in reaching an agreement between you as to who will keep your pet/pets, this can be recorded in a Separation Agreement or a Final Order in Financial Proceedings.

 In 2014, the Law Society issued guidance encouraging the use of ‘pet-nups‘ which is an agreement similar to a pre-nuptial agreement but specifically prepared to deal with your beloved pets and what the arrangements would be in the event of future separation.